Hibachi Pork Fried Rice is one of my favorite things about going out for hibachi! Now you can make this awesome pork fried rice right at home!

 - Garnish with sesame seeds.

 You can use ground beef, ground chicken, shredded chicken or any protein you like in this rice dish.
 You could also leave it out to make it a vegetarian meal.
-For a short cut, use a quart of rice from your favorite chinese take-out restaurant!

 - Category: dinner